 There is more than a generation gap between Lucja and her Grandpa.
 She reminded me very much of David Almond’s Mina, another girl who thinks differently.
-Like Skellig and My Name is Mina this story’s power lies in the central character’s strength of mind and sense of injustice – something that will appeal to any child.
+Like Skellig and My Name is Mina this story’s power lies in the central character’s strength of mind and her sense of injustice – something that will appeal to any child.

 Things come to a head on Christmas Eve when the time comes to remove the fish from the bathtub, ready for the dinner table.
-The stand off between Lucja and her grandfather is tense, with forty years of bitter history coming to the surface.
+The stand off between Lucja and her grandfather is tense, with forty years of bitter history bubbling to the surface.

 ‘Can’t?’ he said.
 ‘I won’t be told “can’t” in my own house.
 Not by Hitler.
 Not by Stalin.
 And not by you!
 That fish is my dinner and I won’t be beaten again’

 I’ve read the book three times now and the ending has made me cry every time.
 Colfer, and illustrator Peter Bailey have created a book that encapsulates the meaning of Christmas, without falling back on a single cliche.
-Bravo.